Safeguarding Children Policy

 - Ensure that children understand that they have a right to be safe.

-- Understand that children do not feel they are to blame for being abused.
+- Understand that children should not feel they are to blame for being abused.

 - Ensure that victims are not deterred from reporting abuse.